-Because dyslipidemia is common in people with diabetes and CKD, reducing low-density lipoprotein cholesterol (LDL-C) with statins is essential for reducing the risk of major atherosclerotic events [20].
-There is, however, no evidence that treatment of dyslipidemia improves kidney disease outcomes, progression to ESRD, or all-cause mortality [33].
+Because dyslipidemia is common in people with diabetes and CKD, reducing low-density lipoprotein cholesterol (LDL-C) with statins is essential for reducing the risk of major atherosclerotic events [19].
+The use of statins has been shown to reduce the risk of cardiovascular-related kidney disease [29].
+There is, however, no evidence that treatment of dyslipidemia improves kidney disease outcomes, progression to ESRD, or all-cause mortality [36].
 Statins should not be started in patients on dialysis.